Ronnie Dunn: 2011–2012: Debut solo album and departure from Sony

-2013–14: Little Will-E Records and Peace, Love, and Country Music
+2013–2014: Little Will-E Records and Peace, Love, and Country Music

 In March 2013, Ronnie Dunn previewed the song "Country This" on SoundCloud.
 On June 4, 2013, Ronnie released the two new tracks, "Country This" and "Kiss You There", exclusively on iTunes.
 The songs were each previewed for a month on The Highway on Sirius XM.

 On July 9, 2013, Dunn announced his new record deal, a joint effort between HitShop Records and his own label Little Will-E Records with HitShop executing radio promotion while Dunn retains personal brand control.
 The lead-off single for his second solo album, "Kiss You There", was released to country radio on July 29, 2013.
-After an unsuccessful run with "Kiss You There", Dunn and HitShop Records parted ways.
+After an unsuccessful run with it, Dunn and HitShop Records parted ways.

 On November 19, 2013, Dunn released the second single from the forthcoming album, "Wish I Still Smoked Cigarettes".
-In January 2014 Dunn also released "Grown Damn Man" as a promotional single from the second solo album.
+In January 2014, Dunn also released "Grown Damn Man" as a promotional single from the second solo album.
 The album, Peace, Love and Country Music, was released on April 8, 2014.

 2014–2018: Nash Icon record deal and Tattooed Heart

-On December 1, 2014, Ronnie Dunn began to speculate on his Facebook page that he had signed with the newest imprint of Big Machine Label Group, NASH Icon, but the label never confirmed nor denied.
-On January 12, 2015, President of Big Machine Scott Borchetta officially announced that Dunn had joined Reba McEntire and Martina McBride making him the third artist to join the roster.
-Borchetta stated in a press release "Ronnie Dunn has one of the smoothest, most-recognized and most-popular voices of the last twenty-five years in Country music.
-I'm truly honored to have him join us and take his rightful place as an Icon.
+On December 1, 2014, Ronnie Dunn began to speculate on his Facebook page that he had signed with the newest imprint of Big Machine Label Group, NASH Icon, but the label never confirmed nor denied it.
+On January 12, 2015, the president of Big Machine, Scott Borchetta, officially announced that Dunn had joined Reba McEntire and Martina McBride, making him the third artist to join the roster.
+Borchetta stated in a press release, "Ronnie Dunn has one of the smoothest, most-recognized, and most-popular voices of the last 25 years in country music.
+I'm truly honored to have him join us and take his rightful place as an icon.
 Great music is on the way."
-Dunn also commented in the article saying "This is the best possible scenario that I can imagine.
-The Big Machine and Cumulus combination is a force, and I am proud to be included in this innovative venture".
+Dunn also commented in the article, saying, "This is the best possible scenario that I can imagine.
+The Big Machine and Cumulus combination is a force, and I am proud to be included in this innovative venture."
 The press release went on to announce Ronnie Dunn was about to hit the studio to record what is now his third solo album and that the lead-off single of the album was released in early spring of 2015.

 The lead single from Dunn's third solo album, "Ain't No Trucks in Texas", was released on July 17, 2015.
 On April 22, 2016, Dunn announced the second single, "Damn Drunk", on his Facebook page.
 The song was released August 5, 2016.
-On August 22, 2016, Dunn announced that the title of his upcoming third solo album will be Tattooed Heart and It released on November 11, 2016.
+On August 22, 2016, Dunn announced that the title of his third solo album was Tattooed Heart; it was released on November 11, 2016.